-In this article, I will take you, step by step through each of the stages required to set up and implement an MES in your manufacturing organisation.
+In this article, I will explain what a Manufacturing Execution System is and take you through the stages required to set up and implement an MES in your manufacturing organisation.

 We are currently experiencing the 4th Industrial Revolution.
 Machines and manual operations are being connected, bringing the benefits of automation to entire production processes and factories.